motocarota/OrcTech-CAAGE/README.md

 ##Demo##

 In the 'demo' folder you can check for a simple game made with this game engine.
+You have a few files to check:

+* mage.js : Extends "Player" class
+* demo.js : Main game file, defines background, UI and enemies generation
+* data.js : Defines enemies and spell information

 ## Documentation

-Work in progress.
+Will be released Soon(tm).

 ## Contributing